OP-TEE/optee_os/documentation/optee_design.md

-User mode TAs are not directly bound to function exports in the OP-TEE core blob, both because the TA code is kept at arm's length by executing at a different privileged level, and because TAs direct binding to addresses in the core would require upgrades of all TAs synchronusly with upgrades of the OP-TEE core blob.
+User mode TAs are not directly bound to function exports in the OP-TEE core blob, both because the TA code is kept at arm's length by executing at a different privileged level, and because TAs direct binding to addresses in the core would require upgrades of all TAs synchronously with upgrades of the OP-TEE core blob.
 Instead, the resolution of OP-TEE core exports in the TA is done at runtime.